You can also find me working here:

 There certainly are a few principals we can follow to help us feel as vibrant as we can.

-Find ways to rest and return to a state of calm in order to improve your ability to digest food, boost immunity, lower blood pressure, balance blood sugar levels and so much more.
+Improve your resilience to stress and find techniques to return to a state of calm in order to increase your ability to digest food, boost immunity, lower blood pressure, balance blood sugar levels and so much more.
 Exercise, slow deep breathing, meditation, positive thoughts, taking steps towards feeling love and gratitude all switch off the the physiological stress response.

-Consume filtered water, herbal teas and foods with a high water content is a great habit to focus on.
+Drinking filtered water, herbal teas and foods with a high water content is a great habit to focus on.

 nutrient dense food

-Nutrient dense foods help us thrive.
+Including nutrient dense foods in our diet help us thrive.
 Preferably wild, organic and/or local if at all possible.
 Good quality fats and traditional foods such as raw milk, kefir, grass-fed butter, offal, wild meats, wild fish and bone broth are incredibly nourishing.
 Other therapeutic foods such as weeds, ferments, herbs, seaweeds and mushrooms can all elevate our level of health.

 Healthy options need to look and sound inviting, taste absolutely delicious, be easy to make and leave us feeling nourished afterwards.

 Connect to the joy of healthy eating.
-That's exactly what I'm passionate about - making healthy food tasty and desirable.
+That's exactly what I'm passionate about - making the healthier options tasty and desirable.